-AUAF is the only private, independent, not-for-profit university in Afghanistan.
+AUAF is the only private, independent, non- Profit University in Afghanistan.
 Operating on the U.S. liberal arts model, the university offers programs in business administration, information technology and computer science, political science, and public administration.
 AUAF’s English-based curriculum provides a world-class education to Afghanistan’s next generation of leaders.
 More than 60 percent of its undergraduate faculty holds doctoral degrees.
 AUAF prizes free expression, tolerance, mutual respect, critical inquiry, and academic rigor.
 It teaches those values within the Afghan cultural context and the protections afforded by the Constitution of Afghanistan.

-- Provide the Foundation Studies Program (FSP), a college preparatory experience for high school graduates to improve their English reading, speaking, and writing skills to the level needed for admission to AUAF’s undergraduate programs.
+- Provides the Foundation Studies Program (FSP), a college preparatory experience for high school graduates to improve their English reading, speaking, and writing skills to the level needed for admission to AUAF’s undergraduate programs.

 - Renovated its current campus with seven major academic and student services buildings.

 - Developed a campus plan for building its new state-of-the-art educational facilities on a 75-acre site provided by the Afghan government, with construction to begin this academic year.

 Last updated: May 12, 2014